Diversion Cash Assistance

 - How do I apply for DCA?

-- Are there reasons NOT to apply for DCA?
+- Is there any reason I should not apply for DCA?

-- We got a DCA grant.
+- We got DCA.
 We applied for TANF less than a year later.
-What will DSHS do?
+What will happen?

-- Can I get other benefits while getting DCA?
+- Can I get other benefits at the same time as DCA?

-You can use this emergency grant during a temporary financial crisis.
+It is an emergency payment.
+You can use DCA during a temporary crisis.

 help with transportation, such as car repairs